seb86/MailPoet-WooCommerce-Add-on/readme.txt

 == Screenshots ==

-1. Subscribe checkbox field on checkout page.
+1. Single checkbox subscribe field on the checkout page.
-2. WooCommerce MailPoet Checkout Settings.
-3. WooCommerce MailPoet Newsletters Enabled.
+2. Multi checkbox subscribe fields on the checkout page.
+3. General plugin settings.
+4. Available Newsletters.

 == Frequently Asked Questions ==

 = Q1.
-Can I place the checkbox field any where else? = A1.
-We haven't designed the extension to give the shop manager that option at this time.
-We will add this option in the future.
-Currently the checkbox field is set to show after the billing and shipping fields near the submit button.
+Can I place the subscription field/s anywhere? =
+A1.
+Yes you can.
+Simply select the "Subscription Position" you want and the fields will be placed there for you.

 = Q2.
+I need to double opt-in my customers to send a confirmation email.
+Do you have this option? = A2.
+Yes we do and it is enabled by default.

+= Q3.
+Can my customers select which lists they wish to subscribe to? = A3.
+Yes they can.
+Simply set the "Multi-Subscription" option to "Yes".
+Then on the "Available Lists" select the lists your customers can select from.

+= Q4.
 Will this extension work with MailPoet 3.0? =
-A2.
-Once MailPoet 3.0 is available we will be working on re-writing this extension and all the others to make sure they are compaitable with each other again.
+A4.
+Once MailPoet 3.0 is available we will provide support in this extension to make sure they are compatible.

 == Changelog ==

-= v3.0.0 - 02/11/2015 =
+= v3.0.0 - 06/11/2015 =
+* Compatible - WooCommerce v2.3 and up.
+* Added - Customers can now select which newsletter to subscribe to.
+* Added - Double Opt-in option to send a confirmation email.
+* Added - Option to have the checkbox/s checked or un-checked.
+* Added - Option to place the subscription fields on the checkout page were you want.
+* Added - If customer has already subscribed, don't show the subscription field/s on the checkout page.
+* Fixed - Default checkbox label is no longer left blank.
+* Improved - The overall code of this plugin.
-* Updated the plugin
+* Updated - Much improved localization copy.

 = v2.0.2 - 14/02/2015 =
 * Fixed fatal error conflict with WooCommerce v2.3.3